N-able/ScriptsAndAutomationPolicies/Repair-PME/README.md

 * Obtains, checks (SHA-256 Hash) and downloads (if required) the latest available version of PME from sis.n-able.com if not verified locally.
 * Silently installs PME (PME Agent, Cache Service and RPC Server Service).
 * Writes an application event log from source 'Repair-PME' with event ID 100 reporting script has ended.

+### Important

+Please ensure you rescan and run a patch detection after running this script to ensure patch management is operating fully again.

 ### System Requirements